 Patient experience is central to ensuring that the services we commission are informed by patients' views and that these are used to develop services to meet the needs of our population.

 To this effect, patient feedback and engagement is at the heart of all the programmes of work at the CCG and there are a number of key initiatives and reports that are used to collate patient experience, and identify where this can be improved.

 All Care providers are expected to carry out patient experience surveys and act on responses to improve the services that they provide.
 It is now normal practice for 'Patient Stories' to be used to help Trust Boards to understand how it feels to receive healthcare services.
-This information is monitored by the CCG alongside compliments and complaints and public opinions which have been placed on internet sites such as NHS Choices and Patient Opinion.
+This information is monitored by the CCG alongside compliments and complaints and public opinions which have been placed on internet sites such as NHS.uk and Care Opinion.

 The guiding principle of Patient Safety is "No Avoidable Harm, No Avoidable Death".

 Harm occurs if a patient's health or quality of life is negatively affected by any aspect of their interaction with health care.
 In other words - 'anything' that you would not want to happen to you or your relatives while receiving care.
 This might include the development of a pressure ulcer, a slip, trip or fall in a healthcare setting or a hospital acquired infection.